clementgpro/paige-tests/README.md

 To run paige tests,
 - open a first console and run `$ java  -jar /your/path/to/selenium-server-standalone-2.42.2.jar`
 - then open an anther console and run `$ npm test`.
-The reports of the tests are write in reports/test-reports.xml
+The reports of the tests are written in reports/test-reports.xml